xmgz/acoustic-radio-gl/README.md

 > [!NOTE]
 > If you wish to suggest features, feel free to open an issue for the suggestion.

+# FAQ

+### Which types of stations are supposed by Acoustic?:
+Acoustic currently support MP3, AAC, and also M3U8 HLS.
+Opus should work but is untested.

 # Installation

 ### Android